Emurasoft/emurasoft.github.io/en/dlg/regist/index.md

 Please enter your name.

+## Email address text box

+Please enter the email address that was used to buy your license.
+It will be the same email address for your [Emurasoft Customer Center](https://support.emeditor.com/) account.
+The email address is used to ensure that the registration key belongs to you.

 ## Registration Key text box

 Please copy the registration key for the current version of EmEditor Professional to the Clipboard, select this text box, and press **CTRL + V**, or right-click to display the context menu, and select **Paste**.
 The key will be displayed or sent by email when you